Lincoln-Yuji/Lincoln-Yuji.github.io/README.md

-# Blog posts showing my Computer Science journey.
+# Blog posts showing my Computer Science journey

 Blog Site generated using Github Pages and the `Chirpy` theme for `Jekyll`.